jajaperson/PKM/Vault/Zen/Maschke's theorem.md

 and thus any [[representation of a compact group]] is the direct sum of unitary irreps. #m/thm/rep

 > [!check]- Proof
-> Follows from the fact that [[The orthogonal compliment of an invariant subspace under a unitary operator is invariant]] and [[Every representation of a compact group is equivalent to a unitary representation]].
+> Follows from the fact that [[The orthogonal complement of an invariant subspace under a unitary operator is invariant]] and [[Every representation of a compact group is equivalent to a unitary representation]].
 > <span class="QED"/>

 This core statement of group representation theory allows for the [[Decomposition of a representation]],